$0 South Dakota Foster Care Quick-Start Checklist

 The strategy that most reliably moves licensing faster is parallelism: running multiple steps simultaneously rather than sequentially.

-• Week 1: Call DSS, get training schedule, schedule physical exams for all adults, begin gathering application documents
+• Week 1: Call DSS, get training schedule, submit application consent, begin fingerprinting and out-of-state registry requests, schedule physical exams for all adults, and gather application documents

 • Ongoing: Complete PRIDE sessions, wait for background checks to clear